Spherical Cap Surface Area Calculator

 For dome paint coverage and lens dome fabrication.

-A spherical cap has two surfaces — the curved (dome) surface and the flat (base) circle.
+A spherical cap has two surfaces, the curved dome and the flat base circle it stands on.
 This calculator returns both, plus the total.

 Curved surface: A_curved = 2 × π × R × h